-Save on auto insurance in Dartmouth.
+Save on car insurance in Dartmouth.

-Save on auto insurance in Dartmouth.
+Save on car insurance in Dartmouth.

 We’re one of Dartmouth’s largest independent brokers.
 We specialize in auto insurance.
 With a simple online quote or a quick call, you will get quotes from up to eight insurance companies.
 And with savings of up to 30%, you’ll be on the road with Dartmouth’s best auto protection and benefits.
 That’s a promise.